becauseinterwebs/motion-sensor-mp3/README.md

 The DFPlayer has a built-in amp, but in a crowded room it might not be loud enough.
 Fortunately, it also has two (2) DAC outputs that you can run to an amplifier.

 ## Setup
 Follow the wiring diagram to build the sensing circuit.
 Then edit, compile and load the Arduino sketch.
-You'll need to install the [DFPlayer libary](https://github.com/DFRobot/DFRobotDFPlayerMini/archive/1.0.3.zip) in your Arduino IDE.
+You'll need to install the [DFPlayer libary](https://github.com/DFRobot/DFRobotDFPlayerMini) in your Arduino IDE (you can also use the Library Manager in the Arduino IDE and search for 'DFPlayer.')

 ## Sketch Modifications
 You'll need to edit a couple settings in the sketch to match your setup: